CGJennings/se3docs/docs/um-release-notes.md

   - updated syntax colour themes
   - a more modern default font for markup and code editing (Windows and Mac)
   - code completion for certain languages, including TypeScript and HTML
+- Reading text styles from setting values is now much faster, significantly reducing the time it takes to open certain component types.

 #### Theme improvements